-American University (AU) is now offering high school students the opportunity to pursue their interests in greater depth by enrolling in 1-credit online courses covering a range of topics, from global public health and law to biotechnology and public speaking.
-By enrolling in an AU credit-bearing course, you will enjoy a stimulating, innovative, and personalized college-level learning experience especially tailored to high school students.
-Students will access their course via AU's Blackboard platform at hours that suit their own schedules and will have 30 days to complete all assignments.
+American University (AU) offers high school students the opportunity to pursue their interests in greater depth by enrolling in an online one-credit college course covering a range of topics, from international diplomacy and law to biotechnology and psychology and neuroscience.
+By enrolling in an AU High School Summer Scholars course, students will enjoy stimulating, rigorous, and personalized college-level learning.
+Classes are accessible via AU's Canvas platform and allow students the flexibility to engage with coursework at hours that suit their schedules.
+Over four weeks, students have the chance to delve into a world of knowledge, guided by expert faculty and tailored to ignite intellectual curiosity.

 Eligibility: Rising sophomores, juniors, and seniors with a minimum 3.0 GPA.

-Tuition: $850 per course, a significant discount from AU’s standard tuition rate.
+Tuition: Tuition is $965 per course, a significant discount from AU’s standard undergraduate tuition rate.

 Application Deadline: Rolling admissions until all spots are filled.